roothide/Bootstrap/README.md

 ## The "Our Table" Icon

-[Alpha](https://github.com/TheAlphaStream) is the one who made the ProcursusTeam logo in the first place, and then redesigned by @sourcelocation
+[Alpha](https://github.com/TheAlphaStream) is the one who made the ProcursusTeam logo in the first place, and then edited by @sourcelocation

 ## Credits